ricsanfre/pi-cluster/docs/_docs/ingress-controller.md

 {{site.data.alerts.end}}

+## Enabling cross-namespaces references in IngressRoute resources

+As alternative to standard `Ingress` kuberentes resources, Traefik's specific CRD, `IngressRoute` can be used.
+This CRD allows advanced routing configurations not possible to do with `Ingress` available Traefik's annotations.

+`IngressRoute` resources only can reference other Traefik's resources, i.e: `Middleware` located in the same namespace.
+To change this, and allow IngresRoute access resources defined in other namespaces, [`allowCrossNamespace`](https://doc.traefik.io/traefik/providers/kubernetes-crd/#allowcrossnamespace) Traefik helm chart value must be set to true.

+{{site.data.alerts.important}}
+Since Traefik helm deployment is managed directly by K3S, a specific K3S procedure need to be followed to change the configuration of the Helm chart.
+See section [below](#traefik-helmchart-configuration).
+{{site.data.alerts.end}}

 ## Traefik HelmChart Configuration

 Traefik is a K3S embedded components that is auto-deployed using Helm.
 In order to configure Helm chart configuration parameters the official [document](https://rancher.com/docs/k3s/latest/en/helm/#customizing-packaged-components-with-helmchartconfig) must be followed.